 Richard is a painter.
 He studied in open access courses at the Chelsea College of Art and at the Art Student League of New York.
 His practise focuses on portraiture and landscape mainly in oils.
 One of Richards portraits was selected for exhibition at the NPG BP portrait awards 2016.
 In the same year he was accepted for a residency at the Vermont Studio Center.

-Maria Christoforatou (member)
+Maria Christoforatou (documentation)

 Maria Christoforatou is an artist & visiting lecturer at University of the Arts London.
 She completed a practice-based MPhil at Chelsea College of Arts & an MA in Fine Art at Wimbledon College of Arts.
 Her research investigates experiences of displacement through the idea of home & the ways that objects mediate for the artist & become agents of experience for the viewer.

 Amanthi is an artist & writer.
 She studied at Central St Martins & Bristol University.
 She won the Gatehouse Press New Fictions Prize 2016 for Lantern Evening (2017).
 Her short stories have been published & broadcast on BBC Radio4.
 She is part of the V22 Artist Collective & works in 3D & drawing.
 She runs StoryHug, a project making art & stories in the community.